mdcourse/mdcourse.github.io/_sources/chapters/chapter6.rst.txt

 Test the code
 -------------

-One can use the same test as previously, and ask the code to print information every 10 steps in the dump files, as well as in the log:
+One can use a similar test as previously.
+Let us use a displace distance of 0.5 Angstrom, and make 1000 steps.

 .. label:: start_test_MonteCarlo_class